rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 ## DNF list history

-You can see dnf list history with this command:
+You can see DNF list history with this command:

 ```bash
 sudo dnf history list